Open-Coding-Society/GameHub/navigation/Help/Main_help.md

       <div class="card h-100 shadow-sm">
         <div class="card-body">
           <h5 class="card-title">Game Help</h5>
-          <p class="card-text">Stuck on figuring out how a main portion of a game works?
-Learn more about how each game works and possible ways to make the code better?</p>
+          <p class="card-text">Stuck on figuring out how a portion of a game works?
+Learn more about how each game works here!</p>
           <a href="{{site.baseurl}}/game_help" class="btn btn-primary">Troubleshoot</a>
         </div>
       </div>